 Kelly Jones has explained how the late Firestarter rocker inspired one the tracks on their seminal album Performance And Cocktails.

 Stereophonics' classic song Roll Up And Shine was inspired by The Prodigy's frontman Keith Flint.

 The Welsh band's second album Performance And Cocktails album was released in March 1999, and frontman Kelly Jones has since revealed how the opening song on the record was inspired by the late Firestarter singer, who tragically passed away in 2019, aged 49.

-Speaking to Radio X at the Global Awards last year, Kelly explained revealed: "Roll Up And Shine, the first track on Performance And Cocktails was very much inspired by The Prodigy, 'Cause The Fat Of The Land was in the charts the same week as Word Gets Around. "
+Speaking to Radio X at the Global Awards in 2019, Kelly explained revealed: "Roll Up And Shine, the first track on Performance And Cocktails was very much inspired by The Prodigy, 'Cause The Fat Of The Land was in the charts the same week as Word Gets Around. "

 "Roll out the shock parade

 The Prodigy were formed by Liam Howlett in Braintree, Essex in 1990, who met Keith Flint at a party.